Hotel Industry Terms to Know is sponsored by the American Hotel & Lodging Educational Institute.

 transient rooms - Include rooms occupied by those with reservations at rack, corporate, corporate negotiated, package, government, or foreign traveler rates.
 Also includes occupied rooms booked via third party web sites (exception: simultaneous bookings of 10 or more rooms which should be defined as group).

-In October of 2008, revisions to the program were announced by Treasury Secretary Henry Paulson and President George Bush, allowing for the first US$250 billion to be used to buy equity stakes in nine major U.S. banks and many smaller banks.
+In October of 2008, revisions to the program were announced by Treasury Secretary Henry Paulson and President George Bush, allowing for the first $250 billion to be used to buy equity stakes in nine major U.S. banks and many smaller banks.
 This program demands that companies involved lose tax benefits and incur limits on executive compensation.

 Hotel industry example: According to attorney Jim Butler, the TALF does not do anything directly to avoid or mitigate pain for hotel owners and lenders.
 In its present form, it applies only to certain newly originated and securitized consumer-oriented loans (such as auto loans, credit card loans, and the like).
 But everyone seems to believe that if the TALF is successful in creating liquidity for these ABS loans, it will be expanded to other commercial loans, which could include hotels.